antongoransson/EITF05/README.md

 * Now go to "Beställingar" and see what everybody has ordered!

+# CSFR attack

+* Remove csrf_check($\_POST['csrf']) in index.php and receipt.php

+* Create website that adds items to cart through form and visits receipt.php (https://antongoransson.github.io does this to https://localhost)

+* Open a tab of the shop and login, now visit your hacker-site

+* Go to "Beställningar" and see some weird orders that you didn't do! (spooky)

 # Setup SSL

 * Enable rewrite and ssl mod